 Hazrat Ali’s name was Ali ibn Abi Talib was born in the Holy Kaaba at Mecca on Friday, the 13th day of Rajab, 600 A.D.
 Born to Abu Talib and Fatimah bint Asad.
-Ali was the only person born in the sacred sanctuary of the Ka‘bah in Mecca, the holiest place in Islam, according to many classical Islamic sources.
+Ali was the only person born in the sacred sanctuary of the Kaaba in Mecca, the holiest place in Islam, according to many classical Islamic sources.

 Hazrat Ali’s birth inside the Kaaba is unique.
 This is the only known occasion on which a child was born within the precincts of the holy place ever since its foundation thousands of years ago.

 Both the Holy Prophet and Hazrat Ali belonged to the same clan.
 They were Hashimites, the clan of Bani Hashim.
 Muhammad’s father was Abdulla, and that of Hazrat Ali, Abu Talib.
 They were brothers and their father was Abdul Muttalib.
 Thus the Holy Prophet and Hazrat Ali were cousins.

 As Hazrat Ali says: “The Holy Prophet brought me up in his own arms and fed me with his own morsel.
-I follower’. him wherever he went, like a baby camel which follows its mother.
+I am a follower’, like a baby camel which follows its mother.
 Each day an aspect of his character would beam out of his noble soul and I would accept it and follow it as a command.“

 Ali is respected for his courage, knowledge, belief, honesty, unbending devotion to Islam, deep loyalty to Muhammad, equal treatment of all Muslims, and generosity in forgiving his defeated enemies, and therefore is central to mystical traditions in Islam such as Sufism.
 Ali was appreciated for his honesty, his unbending devotion to the reign of Islam, his deep personal loyalties, his equal treatment of all his supporters, and his generosity in forgiving his defeated enemies.